-2016-2017 Henegar SeriesThe Center for Technology & Society is partnering with the Henegar Center for the Arts in downtown Melbourne, Florida for a series of tech talks during the 2016-2017 season.
+2016-2017 Henegar SeriesThe Center for Technology & Society partnered with the Henegar Center for the Arts in downtown Melbourne, Florida for a series of Tech Talks during the 2016-2017 season.

 Saturday, Dec.
 3, 2016 at 2:00pm: "Star Trek at 50"

 Did the elections get you down?
 Cheer up!
 Get in a good mood for the holidays by celebrating the 50th anniversary of the original “Star Trek” television series.
 Come to this enjoyable talk by Scott Tilley to hear about alien life forms, anti-matter power sources, energy weapons, faster-than-light travel, intelligent robots, portable communicators, transporters, and the society of tomorrow.
 You’ll go home happy and feeling much better about our shared future.